Examples

 GeophysicalFlows.jl

-allows simulations to be run on a GPU so we've set dev = CPU()
+allows simulations to be run on a GPU so we can set dev = GPU()

 will construct vortex solutions as CuArrays